peaceiris/fromxt.github.io/README.md

 ### (4) Build and Deployment
 ![](https://f000.backblazeb2.com/file/canicula/ImgURL/deploy.png) |

+## Summary

 At this point, We have everything setup to automatically build and publish your site whenever you push to master.
 Happy blogging!